CBD oil vs. THC oil: what’s the difference?

 Is CBD the same as cannabis oil?

-You've heard about CBD oil (start here if you want a comprehensive guide), and you've also heard about cannabis oil, but you’re unsure which is which, or if they're the same.
+You've heard about CBD oil (start with our comprehensive CBD guide), and you've also heard about cannabis oil, but you’re unsure which is which, or if they're the same.
 You’ve probably seen bits and pieces here and there - a short clip on a news story or a suggestion from a friend - but if anything that's left you more confused.
 Well, thankfully at Vitality CBD we’re here to set the record straight.

 First and foremost, cannabis oil is not necessarily the same as CBD oil.
 Since cannabis oil is a blanket term for any and all oils derived from the cannabis plant, it could be used to describe any number of different byproducts.
 There are hemp-derived oils, hemp seed oils, THC oils and CBD oils, and any number of other bizarre concoctions that technically all come from the cannabis plant.